xrdocs-staging/automation/_tutorials/getting-started-crosswork-planning-design.md

 [DANGER] All the steps below assume you are starting with this plan.

 Note: Crosswork Planning by default has Auto-Simulate set to off.
 This means that after any changes, the user will need to select the Simulate button in order to run simulation.
-This provides the benefit of a more responsive interface and reduced resource consumption.
-If desired, you may toggle Auto-Simulate to on by selecting the settings icon on the top-right-hand corner of the Network Design screen.
+This provides the benefit of a more responsive interface with reduced resource consumption.
+If desired, you may toggle Auto-Simulate to on by selecting the settings icon on the top-right-hand corner of the Network Design screen and checking the Auto-resimulate checkbox.

 ![Auto Resimulate Setting]({{site.baseurl}}/images/cp-design-getting-started-auto-resimulate.png)